janpaulpl/janpaulpl.github.io/README.md

 ## about —[blog](https://blog.jpramos.me)
 [**GitHub**](https://github.com/jpVinnie) if you're a programmer; [**Linkedin**](https://www.linkedin.com/in/jpv-ramos/) if you need a programmer.

 I'm an undergrad student at Cornell University who enjoys programming languages, linguistics, and philosophy —**only if it's analytical**.
 My —*current and always changing*— favorite areas of study are logic, type theory, category theory, semantics, and software verification.
-For objective film ratings [click here](https://letterboxd.com/Vinnely/), and for objective good music [here](https://bandcamp.com/jpvinnely).
+For objective film ratings [click here](https://letterboxd.com/Vinnely/), and for objectively good music [here](https://bandcamp.com/jpvinnely).

 <br>